 You Don't Have to Pay Income Taxes to Your Employer's State

 Your employer's physical location or the location of its corporate headquarters has no bearing on your state income taxes unless you actually performed work in that state.
-Again, you might live in Maine and work in Maine, but for a New Hampshire company with a satellite office in your state.
-You don't owe New Hampshire taxes because you're not performing work there.
+If you live in Maine and work in Maine, but for a New Hampshire company with a satellite office in your state, you don't owe New Hampshire taxes because you're not performing work there.

 If your employer accidentally withheld taxes for that other state, however, you would have to file a nonresident tax return there to receive a refund.

 You Usually Don't Have to File a Return in a Reciprocal State

-Some states have reciprocity agreements between them that exempt taxpayers from paying income taxes to the states where they work if they live in the other.
-But you must typically submit an exemption form to your employer to avoid any withholding of taxes from your pay in the state where you work.
+Some states have reciprocity agreements that exempt taxpayers from paying income taxes to the states where they work if they live in the other, but you must typically submit an exemption form to your employer to avoid any withholding of taxes from your pay in the state where you work.
 Each state has its own form.
 You'd still have to file a nonresident return to get those withholdings refunded if you didn't submit one.

 As of 2020, the District of Columbia and 16 states have reciprocal agreements with others: Arizona, Illinois, Indiana, Iowa, Kentucky, Maryland, Michigan, Minnesota, Montana, New Jersey, North Dakota, Ohio, Pennsylvania, Virginia, West Virginia, and Wisconsin.

 Your Audit Went Fine but You Might Still Have Made a Mistake